tanawat011/react-template-2022-10/README.md

 - [ ] `Error Page` (for error handling)
 - [ ] `Loading Page` (for loading handling)
 - [ ] `Modal` (for modal handling)

+## HOW TO

+### How to add a new container

+- Create a new folder in `src/containers` with the name of the container.
+- Create a new file with the container name.
+  - Each container will have at least 2 files.
+    - `Container.tsx` (for container layout)
+    - `index.ts` (for exporting component)
+- This container will used in the feature

+### How to add a new component

+- Create a new folder in `src/components` with the component name.
+- Create a new file with the component name.
+  - Each component will have at least 3 files.
+    - `Button.stories.tsx` (for storybook)
+    - `Button.test.tsx` (for unit testing)
+    - `Button.ts` (for component)
+    - `index.ts` (for exporting component)

+### How to add a new feature

+- Create a new folder in `src/features` with the feature name.
+- Create a new file with the feature name.
+  - For example.
+    - `TodoForm.tsx`
+    - `TodoDetail.tsx`
+    - `index.ts` (for exporting feature)

+### How to add a new page

+- Add a new route in `src/Routes.tsx` file.
+- Add a new member in type `Path`.
+- Add a new path in constant `PATH`.
+- Add a new route in component `AppRoutes`.